janisthx/DSA4262---dna1234/README.md

 ````
 ls output
 ````
 Look for your generated CSV file containing m6A modification predictions.
-These results can now be used for downstream analysis or visualization.